-A student's faculty advisor plays a key role during the student's graduate career.
+A student's advisor plays a key role during the student's graduate career.
 The advisor guides and assists the student through the entire graduate school experience.
 The advisor's consent is needed when planning coursework as well as when selecting research projects.
-Most students meet with their advisor throughout the school year for advice and to keep their advisor informed of their progress.
-Should you wish to change your advisor (which is acceptable, and not uncommon) you may do so by obtaining a Change of Advisor form in the Education Program Office or on the Education website.
+Most students meet with their advisor throughout the school year for advice as well as to keep their advisor informed of their progress.
+First year advisors are assigned during the admissions process when faculty select the students with whom they share common interests.
+Should you wish to change your advisor to another faculty member, which is acceptable, and not uncommon, you may do so by obtaining a Change of Advisor form in the Education Program Office or on the Education website.
 Once your new advisor gives signature approval, return it promptly to the Student Affairs Office so that your student records may be updated.

-HELPFUL: Students typically work with their initial advisor through the first year before requesting a change, but you may request a change if the need arises.
-If you change advisors, it is a courtesy to inform your old advisor of the change.
+HELPFUL: Students typically work with their new advisor through the first year before requesting a change, but you may request a change if the need arises.
+When you change advisors, it is a courtesy to inform your old advisor of the change.

-Although most advisors are readily available to their students, there are some restrictions on faculty time and availability.
+Although most advisors are readily available to their students, there are some restrictions upon faculty time and availability.
 As you grow and change in graduate life so will your style of working with your advisor.
 Some suggestions for working with your advisor include: